 - How is the gradebook calculated – points or percentage?
 Does the calculation match the evaluation measures listed in the syllabus and/or evaluation measures menu?
 Does the math work, eg. does the gradebook calculate the student’s grade accurately?

-- How progress will be communicated.
-What is the typical turnaround time for you to grade activities?
-What type of feedback should students expect from you?
+- What type of communication should students expect from you?

-- How often should students log in to the course and their DTCC email?
+- How often should students log in to the course and check their email?

 - Welcome to the course